mortimr/alchedge/README.md

 ## ITBD.sol

 This interface is used by both the BTC and the ETH contracts.
 It defines all the utility functions required for the process to work.
-The only state modifying method is `purchaseOptionWithAlUSD`;
+The only state modifying method is `purchaseOptionWithAlUSD`

 ## ITBDBTC.sol & ITBDBTC.sol